-Have you found its hard to find quick healthy options for breakfast or snacks….?
+Have you found it is hard to find quick healthy options for breakfast or snacks?
 I know I have.
 Quick and simple no-bake snacks like these Raw Energy Balls make it easy to have a healthy breakfast on the go!

-Let’s talk breakfast for minute.
-I think most Americans breakfast consist of processed cereal, toaster waffles, oversweetened oatmeal, and I hope I’m not right….but pop tarts.
+I think most Americans breakfast consists of processed cereal, toaster waffles, oversweetened oatmeal, and I hope I’m not right….but pop tarts.
 You may wonder why these are bad, well, these processed morning treats are full of GMO’s and MSG which cause more side effects than we would like to know.
 They are also packed full of synthetic vitamins.
-This may look good on the package, but for the most part they are rejected by her bodies as anything real, and that’s because they aren’t.
+This may look good on the package, but for the most part, they are rejected by our bodies as anything real, and that’s because they aren’t.
 These vitamins are processed in a lab and are in fact fake vitamins.
 So before we “pop” another pop tart we may want to reevaluate what we are giving ourselves and our families for breakfast and snacks.

 With that being said I’m far from a morning person, and also not good at stopping to make a healthy snack in a midday rush.
 I need something quick, and although these are quick to make, I like to make them the night before so they are ready in the morning.
-They are also perfect to pop in a baggie for lunch to replace that “treat” thats full of refined sugar, or an after workout snack thats full of protein and not overloaded with GMO’s!
+They are also perfect to pop in a baggie for lunch to replace that “treat” that’s full of refined sugar or for your after-workout snack.
+These energy balls are full of protein and not overloaded with GMOs!

 No matter which part of your day you choose to eat them, these protein-packed bites can make you feel good about snacking!